renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

   * [screen recordings](https://support.apple.com/guide/iphone/take-a-screen-recording-iph52f6e1987/ios){:target="&lowbar;blank"}
     * If you want to narrate your screen recordings, tap and hold the screen recording control form your Control Center, then tap on the microphone icon so that it turns red and is captioned "Microphone On".
 Then tap the "Start Recording" button.
 * [Android](https://support.google.com/android/answer/9075928?hl=en){:target="&lowbar;blank"}

+# Enrolling in the Beta

+Note that if you cannot join the beta, the testing pool may be full.
+Don't despair--we will launch publicly as soon as possible!

+## iOS

+1. If you don't already have it, install the TestFlight app:<br />
+Option 1: [Direct Link](https://apps.apple.com/app/testflight/id899247664){:target="&lowbar;blank"} (Make sure to tap on this link from your iPhone!)<br />
+Option 2: Manual Search and Installation
+    1. Open the App Store on your iPhone.
+    2. In the search bar, enter "TestFlight".
+    3. Locate the "TestFlight" app in the search results (make sure that "Apple" is the developer of the app) and tap the "Get" or download icon to install it.
+2. Join the beta testing program:
+    1. After installing TestFlight, [join the "Open External Beta" TestFlight group](https://testflight.apple.com/join/k6rTNPTe){:target="&lowbar;blank"}.
+(Make sure to tap on this link from your phone!)
+This link will automatically open the TestFlight app and display the RP Diet Coach app beta invitation.
+    2. Tap "Accept" to join the beta testing program.
+3. Install the beta version of the app: Within TestFlight, after accepting the invitation, you will see the RP Diet Coach App listed.
+Tap the "Install" button next to the app to download and install the beta version.
+(If you already have the RP Diet Coach App installed, this beta version will replace the existing app on your device.)

+## Android

+1. Install the RP Diet Coach app:<br />
+Option 1: [Direct Link](https://play.google.com/store/apps/details?id=com.rp.rpdiet){:target="&lowbar;blank"} (Make sure to tap on this link from your Android phone!)<br />
+Option 2: Manual Search and Installation
+    1. Open the Google Play Store on your Android device.
+    2. In the search bar, type "RP Diet Coach & Macro Planner" and tap the search icon.
+    3. Locate the app in the search results and tap "Install" to download and install it on your device.
+2. Join the beta testing program:<br />
+Option 1: [Direct Link](https://play.google.com/store/apps/details?id=com.rp.rpdiet){:target="&lowbar;blank"} (Make sure to tap on this link from your Android phone!)<br />
+Option 2: Manual Enrollment
+    1. Open the Google Play Store and navigate to the RP Diet Coach App’s page.
+    2. Scroll down to find the "Join the beta" section.
+    3. Tap "Join" to enroll in the beta testing program.
+    4. A confirmation dialog will appear; tap "Join" again to confirm.
+(It may take a few minutes for your account to be added to the beta program.)
+3. Update to the beta version:
+    1. Once you’ve joined the beta program, return to the RP Diet Coach App’s page in the Google Play Store.
+    2. If a beta version is available, you’ll see an option to update the app.
+    3. Tap "Update" to install the beta version over your existing app.